 The program is based on the African Union (AU) and SADC commitments to end child marriage, as provided in the African Children’s Charter on the Rights and Welfare of the Child (ACRWC) and the Protocol on the Rights of Women in Africa to the African Charter on Human and Peoples’ Rights (Maputo Protocol).
 It builds on the May 2014 AU launch of a campaign to end child marriage, which has since been extended to run until 2023.
 It also builds on the 2015 AU adopted Africa Common Position to ending child marriage.

-The program is being implemented by four agreement partners from Malawi, Zambia and Zimbabwe; namely Women’s Legal Resource Centre, NGO Coordinating Council, Justice for Children and the Rozaria Memorial Trust.
-The program further enjoys Forum for African Women Educationalists (FAWE – Africa) leverage support and closer links with the AU campaign on ending child marriage.
+The program is being implemented by three agreement partners from Malawi, Zambia and Zimbabwe; namely Rozaria Memorial Trust, Non-governmental Gender Organizations’ Coordinating Council (NGOCC), and Cemtre for Youth Empowerment and Civic Education (CYECE).
+The program further enjoys closer links with the AU campaign on ending child marriage.

 IM coordinates the implementation of the program through the established Regional Advisory and Advocacy Group (RAAG), which is instrumental in providing strategic guidance on regional approaches and strategies that have the potential to register impact on IM’s efforts in ending child marriage.